Listening for Dark Photon Radio from the Galactic Centre: Attenuation of photons after production

 and

 where $r_c$ is the radius of the conversion region and $T_m$ is the temperature of the magnetosphere, which ranges from $\simeq 10^6$ to $\simeq 5\times 10^6$~K~\cite{mori2007modelling}.
-Compton scattering is inefficient in the magnetosphere and it seems likely this will remain the case after a full analysis.
-Assuming $T_m=2\times 10^6$~K, the inverse bremsstrahlung effect is also unimportant unless $\mAp\sim 10^{-4}$~eV and $B_0\sim 10^{15}$~G.
+The Compton scattering is also very inefficient in the magnetosphere and it seems likely this will remain the case after a full analysis.

+We show the survival probability of signal photons in Fig.~\ref{fig:attenuation}.
+For neutron stars we assume $T_m=2\times 10^6$~K. As shown in the main text, the conversion radius $r_c$ is determined by the neutron star magnetic field, spin period and the emission angle.
+For higher magnetic field the absorption is more significant because $r_c$ is larger.
+We find that the effect of inverse bremsstrahlung is unimportant unless $\mAp\sim 10^{-4}$~eV and $B_0\sim 10^{15}$~G. On the other hand, the absorption in the white dwarf plasma could be important depending on the plasma temperature.